 This certification from Axelos officially recognizes your capabilities as a PRINCE2 expert.
 You must first clear a ‘Foundation’ certification before you can appear for the ‘Practitioner’ exam.
 Clearing this exam certifies you as a PRINCE2 practitioner.

-Although it focuses mostly on IT projects, Project+ is applicable for any small scale project.
+Although it focuses mostly on IT projects, Project+ is applicable to any small-scale project.
 Getting this certification will ensure that you understand project lifecycles, risk management, scope creep, and stakeholder management - everything you need to manage small projects.

 This covers only a handful of project management certifications.
 Outside of these, there are several others with varying degrees of popularity - PMI-RMP, CSM, PgMP, etc.

 Most project managers, however, will find plenty of utility in these certifications.
-Grab one of the project management courses I mentioned above to help you clear their exams and get certified.
+Grab one of the project management courses I mentioned above to help you clear your exams and get certified.

 One way to improve your skills as a project manager is to use a full-fledged project management tool such as Workamajig.

-See Workamajig in action by getting a free demo below.
+See Workamajig in action by getting a free demo.